Payments, fees and charges

 Collect and Pay

-Paying Parents who fail to make regular payments directly to the Receiving Parent may be transferred to the Collect and Pay service, which involves CMS collecting maintenance from you, and paying it to the Receiving Parent.
+Paying Parents who fail to make regular payments directly to the Receiving Parent will risk a referral to the Collect and Pay service, and fees will become payable.
+Under the Collect and Pay service, maintenance is collected from the paying parent, something through enforcement, and paid to the receiving parent.
 Both parents will need to pay for the Collect and Pay service;:

 - The Receiving Parent will lose 4% of any maintenance paid